geybriyel-se/Business-Application/README.md

 # Job Order Management API
 A RESTful API for managing job orders in a business environment.
+It provides endpoints for creating, reading, updating, and deleting job orders, enabling CRUD operations.

 ## Features
 - **Job Order Creation**: Create new job orders with customer details